mdfarragher/DSC-FS/Recommendation/MovieRecommender/README.md

 The code pipes the movie dictionary into **Seq.map** to create an enumeration of tuples.
 The first tuple element is the movie title and the second element is the rating the model thinks I would give to that movie.

-The code then pipes the enumeration of tuples into Seq.**sortByDescending** to sort the list by rating.
+The code then pipes the enumeration of tuples into **Seq.sortByDescending** to sort the list by rating.
 This will put my favorite movies at the top of the list.

 Finally, the code pipes the rated movie list into **Seq.take** to grab the top-5, and then prints out the title and correspnding rating.